TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 > TH: I'm not sure if the qPCR helps for cluster 4.
 Most of the time, indica and rufipogon look the same (to me).

 **Figure S11 lmd-paper-ap2**.
 Expression of *AP2/EREBP*-like genes in *O. sativa japonica* cv.
 Nipponbare meristems [data from @harropGeneExpressionProfiling2016].
+Both genes are expressed at all stages. *PLT8* expression peaks in RM.
+RM, rachis meristem; PBM, primary branch meristem; ePBM/AM, extending primary branch meristem and axillary meristem; SM, spikelet meristem.

+> TH: (fixme) make this look nicer

 ## Supplementary tables